terencezl/ScriptsForVASP/README.rst

 There are multiple ways to carry out VASP calculations.
 Contrary to the Pythonic scheme the famous `ASE <https://wiki.fysik.dtu.dk/ase/>`_ uses
 , this project does things in an old-fashioned way, providing a collection of scripts, written in Bash, and accompanying them with scripts written in Python, in the same directory, with careful use of file names and input arguments, and letting users add this single directory into their PATH environmental variable to have direct access.
-The scripts will be used as executables.
-This approach is less systematic than the one ASE uses, but it is more file and directory aware, due to their somewhat natural affinity to Bash - a shell scripting language.
+The Bash scripts will be used as **executables**.
+This approach is less comprehensive than the one ASE uses, but it is more file and directory aware, due to their somewhat natural affinity to Bash - a shell scripting language.
+Standalone Python scripts (with capitalized first letter) can be imported.
+The plotting Python scripts (Plot_***.py) can be imported and used to adjust the Matplotlib figures.

 Scripts structure
 =================